 Bonus: Emperor Hirohito of Japan

-Hirohito was the Emporer of Japan from 1926 to 1989.
+Hirohito was the Emperor of Japan from 1926 to 1989.
 In 1937, Japanese troops committed the war crime that is now known as the Rape of Nanking (the then Capital of China, now known as Nanjing).
 The duration of the massacre is not clearly defined, although the violence lasted well into the next six weeks, until early February 1938.
-During the occupation of Nanjing, the Japanese army committed numerous atrocities, such as rape, looting, arson and the execution of prisoners of war and civilians.
+During the occupation of Nanjing, the Japanese army committed numerous atrocities such as rape, looting, arson, and the execution of prisoners of war and civilians.
 A large number of women and children were also killed, as rape and murder became more widespread.
 The death toll is generally considered to be between 150,000 and 300,000.
-The Wikipedia article contains images and descriptions of the atrocities committed.
+This Wikipedia article contains images and descriptions of the atrocities committed.

-Notable Omissions: Oliver Cromwell, Mao Tse-tung, Kim Il-sung, Caligula
+Notable Omissions: Oliver Cromwell, Mao Tse-tung, Kim Il-sung, and Caligula